 - The monitor status of an object can be dynamically changed in runtime

-- In other words, if the message contains unbound variables, these are not affected by the acting of monitors associated to the event.
+Notably, if the message contains unbound variables, these cannot be bound by the calls to the monitor event handlers.

 Assuming that the events flag is set to

 the object (or category) sending the messages we want to observe, for each